 Do your research - There are hundreds of different models of 3D printers out there.
 Do yourself a favour and do your homework before you buy your first printer.
 Be sure to check the reviews of the printer you are looking at before you buy.
 If you can't find a review for a printer, or if they are all telling you to stay away from that printer, that is a pretty good indication you may want to select a different machine.
 Here are a few great places to check for reviews:

-- Amazon - Even if you are in Canada it is good to check amazon.com as there are more users who submit reviews than amazon.ca.
-You can often find a better deal than what you find on Amazon, but it is still a great review resource.
+- Amazon - Even if you are in Canada it is useful to check the reviews on amazon.com as there are more users who submit reviews than amazon.ca.

 Reviews of the Lulzbot 3D printers from www.amazon.com